EmilionR/pp5-api/README.md

 * Click "Deploy branch"
 * Wait for Heroku to finish building the app.
 * Upon successful deployment, click the "View" button to open the app.

+### GitHub

+__How to Fork the Repository__

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project, [EmilionR/pp5-api](https://github.com/EmilionR/pp5-api)
+3. Click the Fork button in the top right corner.

+__How to Clone the Repository__

+1. Log in (or sign up) to GitHub.
+2. Go to the repository for this project, [EmilionR/pp5-api](https://github.com/EmilionR/pp5-api)
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.